Phase transitions at high and low densities for a rotating QCD matter from holography

 For the case without rotation, we must perform the numerical analysis of the equation

 where the critical horizon appears as a function of the density.
 In Fig. \ref{fig1}, we have plot $\bigtriangleup \bar{\mathcal{E}}$ as a function $z_h$ at $\omega l = 0$.
 As it is shown, the critical horizons ${z_h}_c$ are sensitive to the chemical potential.
-Table \ref{table1} contains the values of ${z_h}_c$ at different quark densities, see Appendix A, which were used to compute the corresponding critical temperatures, see Table \ref{table1}.
+Table \ref{table1} lists the values of ${z_h}_c$ at different quark densities (see Appendix A), which were used to compute the corresponding critical temperatures (see Table \ref{table1}).
 In Fig. \ref{fig2}, we have plotted $T_c$ as a function of $\mu$ for a non-rotating matter according to Table \ref{table1}.
 The behavior of $T_c$ is similar to that obtained in \cite{Braga:2024nnj}.
 The difference here is that we do not apply the Reissner-Nordstr\"om (RN) approximation, which consists of taking the limit of small $z$ in the gauge field solution \eqref{A0final}.

-One observes that $T_c$ decreases as the quark density increases, until reaching a maximum density value beyond which there are no more transitions and the matter is always described by a plasma.
+One observes that $T_c$ decreases with increasing quark density, until it reaches a maximum density beyond which no further transitions occur and the matter is always described by a plasma.
 Throughout the curve, the transitions are first-order transitions, in which the Gibbs free energy jumps from one phase to another as the temperature crosses $T_c$.
 The free energies of each phase can be calculated by holographic renormalization; see, for instance, Ref. \cite{BallonBayona:2007vp}.
 For a system in which all particles have zero angular momentum, there is no distinction between the type of transition in the low- and high-density regimes.
 In non-central heavy-ion collisions, however, the plasma formed exhibits strong vorticity, with angular velocities approaching the speed of light.
-Such effects must be taken into account in an accurate description of the QCD phase diagram.
+Such effects must be accounted for in an accurate description of the QCD phase diagram.